 Detox is recommended to ensure that withdrawal is done in a safe and effective manner.
 Most treatment programs provide safe, medically supervised detox to help patients get past the physical dependence on codeine prior to them receiving treatment for the psychological components of their addiction.

 Like other opiates, codeine can cause physical dependence that makes stopping the use of the drug difficult and potentially dangerous for the user.
 Codeine withdrawal symptoms can last anywhere from about 3 d-5 days to more than two weeks if the case of physical dependence is severe.
 In most instances, codeine withdrawal doesn’t last more than a week and can be reduced with rest, proper diet and in some cases the use of mild drugs.
 Sometimes, tapering off the amount of codeine that is being used on a gradual basis is also a good option for reducing withdrawal and making the entire process a little bit easier on the user.

-If you or someone you know is going through codeine withdrawal and needs help, call our helpline at 800-774-6145 today.
+If you or someone you know is going through codeine withdrawal and needs help, call our helpline at 800-774-6145 (Who Answers?) today.